Believe in Medicinals

 What is a Herbalist?

-Jekka’s is not an herbalist and therefore, cannot advise or prescribe herbs.
+Jekka's is not a herbalist and therefore, cannot advise or prescribe herbs.
 However, as herb growers for over 30 years we are aware of the potential healing properties of herbs.
 A Qualified Medical Herbalist, who we would recommend you consult prior to taking any herbs as a medicine, has a BSc or equivalent in Herbal Medicine, has studied orthodox medicine as well as plant medicine and is trained in the same diagnostic skills as a GP.
 They make use of plants whose traditional uses are backed up by modern scientific research and clinical trials.
-(Please see the National Institute of Medical Herbalists (NIMH) to find a Herbalist near you).
+(Please see the National Institute of Medical Herbalists ("The Institute") to find a Herbalist near you).

 What is herbal medicine?